Low Budget Filmmaking Equipment List: What Do You Actually Need?

 Camera accessories

-I am not going to go into detail about each of these items, but here are some camera accessories that you are going to want to consider adding to your kit over time.
+I won’t go into detail about these items, but here are some camera accessories you should consider adding to your kit over time.

 • AA/AAA Batteries – low priority